All articles

 Price: ~$29.99/year (7-day free trial) | Platforms: iOS, Android

-PictureThis identifies 400,000+ species with 98%+ accuracy and processes over 1 million identifications daily.
+PictureThis identifies 400,000+ species with a claimed 98%+ accuracy and processes over 1 million identifications daily.
 Beyond ID, it offers disease diagnosis (photograph a sick plant for treatment advice), care guides, a light meter, and a watering calculator.
-The 4.6-star rating across 1M+ reviews speaks for itself.
-The downside: users widely criticize the aggressive subscription model — many essential features are locked behind the paywall.
+The 4.8-star App Store rating across 1M+ reviews is hard to argue with.
+The downside is the aggressive subscription model, which users criticize widely because many essential features sit behind the paywall.
+Keep in mind it identifies plants rather than designing with them; Gardenly vs PictureThis explains when you’d want each.

 PlantNet — Best Free Plant ID